btmxh/nrs/core/specification.md

 An entry can contains other entries.
 For each pair of entry `A` and `B`, there is a number named the **direct contain weight**, that determine how much of `B` was contained directly by `A`.
-This number must be in the 0 to 1 range.
+This weight being a matrix is to be able to more accurately and flexibly model the containing relationships between two entries.

 These values are used to determine the **contain weight** of entry pairs.
 The process is covered in the